 When on their more dangerous nightime activities, they wear black armour and face-masks, so it is by no means certain that the 'druids' and the masked villains would be connected.
 Each wears an amulet in the shape of a flat disc which emanates a strong neutral aura that will fool know alignment spells 90% of the time.

 The aim of the group is to locate Alman Almeris (descendant of Ascoln), one of the greatest of Asustren's clerics who disappeared over 150 years ago.
 Asustren has revealed that he is in a magical sleep somewhere on the island.
 When they have found Alman Almeris, their second task is to find the Heart.
 Asustren would then gain sufficient power to break the curse placed on her, or at the very least be able to rule the Aurassic Islands through the offices of Almeris - the Heart revitalising the stagnant Black Islands.
-Caution is a distinct Black Islander trait and the group fear slipping revitalising the stagnant Black Islands.
 Caution is a distinct Black Islander trait and the group fear slipping into some ancient Earthfriend's trap, giving themselves away to the villagers (who hate the memory of Asustren), or incurring the wrath of Asustren herself.
-Thus they haven't investigated the old Earthfriend stronghold above the village, nor the Island of Rammas, contenting themselves with areas of local interest.
+Thus they haven't investigated the old Earthfriend stronghold above the village, nor the island of Rammas, contenting themselves with areas of local interest.
 As time wears on, the group will feel more compelled to act bravely, and if the players visit some of the stranger areas, the group will not be far behind.

-They practice various unsociable acts among the village in the hope that someone will read it aloud and be snatched by Elishauf.
-Jakobs, if pressed hard by the players will remember this practice to be that of the long-banished and almost forgotten Asustren...
+They practice various unsociable acts among the villagers.
+They delight in writing the name 'Elishauf' around the village in the hope that someone will read it aloud and be snatched by Elishauf.
+Jakobs, for the long-banished and almost forgotten Asustren...

 Asustren's followers will be seriously alarmed by anyone appearing in the village who tend to investigate holes in the ground, old ruins etc (in short, the characters).
 Their first action will be to pin to the door of the player's accommodation 'Elishauf' on a note.
-If this fails, they will send Esh Dog to apply pressure, even up to the point of assassinating a character.
+If this fails, they will the player's accommodation 'Elishaur' on a note.
+If this falls, they will send Esh Dog to apply pressure, even up to the point of assassinating a character.
 If all this fails, an all out assault by the two ogrillons and the followers will follow.
 Should the players actually capture Almeris or the Heart, these villains will try anything in desperation to get them back.
-If they themselves are captured, only Esh Dog and Welandt will actually talk, confessing a great deal if offered some sort of protection from Asustren. from Asustren.
+If they themselves are captured, only Esh Dog and Welandt will actually talk, confessing a great deal if offered some sort of protection from Acustros. from Asustren.